blackcow63/pizza-test/README.md

 # pizza-test
-Here's a containerised streamlity app that let's you check what kind of pizza you are
+Here's a containerised streamlite app that let's you check what kind of pizza you are